Grassroots

 Who should submit the application?

-Only collectives can submit applications in English.
-Please note that application form questions are in French.
+Only collectives may submit their applications in English.
+Please note that the form questions are in French.

-What information and documents must be included with the application?
+What information and documents must I include in my application?

 • Project description

-• List of participants (artists, designers, other important collaborators)
+• List of participants (artists, designers, and other key collaborators)

 • Budget